Corvids/machine-learning/projects/creating_customer_segments/README.md

 # Project 3: Unsupervised Learning
 ## Creating Customer Segments

+### Description

+A wholesale distributor recently tested a change to their delivery method for some customers, by moving from a morning delivery service five days a week to a cheaper evening delivery service three days a week.
+Initial testing did not discover any significant unsatisfactory results, so they implemented the cheaper option for all customers.
+Almost immediately, the distributor began getting complaints about the delivery service change and customers were canceling deliveries — losing the distributor more money than what was being saved.
+You’ve been hired by the wholesale distributor to find what types of customers they have to help them make better, more informed business decisions in the future.
+Your task is to use unsupervised learning techniques to see if any similarities exist between customers, and how to best segment customers into distinct categories.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: